tegacodes/4003-senior-project-in-digital-media/dm4003_senior_project_syllabus.md

 Students are expected to be on time for all meetings, critiques, and presentations.

 This class will consist of
-* **Individual Meetings**<br>The order of our weekly, individual 20 minute status meetings will be determined on the first day of class.
+* **Individual Meetings**<br>The order of our, individual 20 minute status meetings will be determined on the first day of class.
 Be prepared to present and discuss your work at your appointed time.
 Students should plan ahead and ensure that technical requirements necessary for the review of work are addressed *prior* to meeting with the instructor.
 Individual meetings are not optional.
 They are important and useful.
 Sometimes they are most useful exactly when you feel you have nothing to talk about or show.
 It is normal that you may sometimes have nothing "good" to show, or even nothing at all.
 It is still important that you keep your appointment so that we can talk about that and help you to plan out your next steps.
 If for some unusual reason you cannot make your appointment one week, please show professional courtesy and let me know ahead of time.
+The [appointment schedule is here.](https://docs.google.com/document/d/1XGd5BcJYWdOOvrGdsp6Owv3RAlgqZlqPppjUl9N5dqo/edit?usp=sharing)
 * **Class critiques**<br>

      Each presentation will consist of